-This report provides a summary of data for the regional children's REACH programs for the first quarter of fiscal year 2021.
+This report provides a summary of data for the regional children's REACH programs for the third quarter of fiscal year 2021.
 The statewide Children's REACH programs are functioning well and are actively serving children and families in crisis.
 As has been the case throughout the pandemic, the regional programs have continued to face many challenges due to COVID-19.
 Though there have been regional differences based on the level of outbreaks and percent positivity trends within regions, the programs have worked to maintain in-person responses as much as possible with the implementation of COVID-19 precautions.
-The children's out of home crisis prevention service had its first admission during the quarter and the Department will continue to partner with REACH and the community provider(s) of this service in the coming quarters.
-The youth crisis therapeutic home program service faced challenges, with one region having to halt admissions entirely for a month and resume services at a reduced bed capacity during September 2020.
-During this time there were not any individuals awaiting this service that could not be served either through REACH community based crisis services or via linkage to other services.
+The children's out of home crisis prevention service continued to gain admissions during the quarter and the Department will continue to partner with REACH and the community provider(s) of this service in the coming quarters.
+The youth crisis therapeutic home program service faced challenges, with two regions having to operate at reduced capacities at various points of the quarter due to COVID-19 and staffing shortages.